MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-install-report-server.md

 After you select **Configure Report Server** in the setup, you will be presented with Reporting Services Configuration Manager.
 For more information, see [Reporting Services Configuration Manager](https://docs.microsoft.com/sql/reporting-services/install-windows/reporting-services-configuration-manager-native-mode).

-You will need to [create a report server database](https://docs.microsoft.com/sql/reporting-services/install-windows/ssrs-report-server-create-a-report-server-database) in order to complete the initial configuration of Reporting Services.
+You need to [create a report server database](https://docs.microsoft.com/sql/reporting-services/install-windows/ssrs-report-server-create-a-report-server-database) to complete the initial configuration of Reporting Services.
 A SQL Server Database server is required to complete this step.

 ### Creating a database on a different server

-If you are creating the report server database on a database server on a different machine, you will need to change the service account for the report server to a credential that is recognized on the database server.
+If you are creating the report server database on a database server on a different machine, you need to change the service account for the report server to a credential that is recognized on the database server.

 By default, the report server uses the virtual service account.
 If you try to create a database on a different server, you may receive the following error on the Applying connection rights step.

 `System.Data.SqlClient.SqlException (0x80131904): Windows NT user or group '(null)' not found.
 Check the name again.`

-To work around this, you can change the service account to either Network Service or a domain account.
-Changing the service account to Network Service will apply rights in the context of the machine account for the report server.
+To work around the error, you can change the service account to either Network Service or a domain account.
+Changing the service account to Network Service applies rights in the context of the machine account for the report server.

 ![Configure report server service account](media/reportserver-install-report-server/pbireportserver-configure-account.png)

-For more information, see [Configure the report server service sccount](https://docs.microsoft.com/sql/reporting-services/install-windows/configure-the-report-server-service-account-ssrs-configuration-manager).
+For more information, see [Configure the report server service account](https://docs.microsoft.com/sql/reporting-services/install-windows/configure-the-report-server-service-account-ssrs-configuration-manager).

 ## Windows Service

-A windows service will be created as part of the installation.
-It will be displayed as **Power BI Report Server**.
+A windows service is created as part of the installation.
+It is displayed as **Power BI Report Server**.
 The service name is **PowerBIReportServer**.

 ![Report Server Windows Service](media/reportserver-install-report-server/pbireportserver-windows-service.png)